werf/werf/docs/documentation/_includes/reference/cli/werf_helm_secret_encrypt.md

             debugging and development
       --dev-branch-prefix='werf-dev-'
-            Set dev git branch prefix (default $WERF_DEV_BRANCH_PREFIX or werf-dev-) --dev-mode='simple'
+            Set dev git branch prefix (default $WERF_DEV_BRANCH_PREFIX or werf-dev-) --dir=''
-            Set development mode (default $WERF_DEV_MODE or simple).
-            Two development modes are supported:
-            - simple: for working with the worktree state of the git repository
-            - strict: for working with the index state of the git repository --dir=''
             Use specified project directory where project’s werf.yaml and other configuration files should reside (default $WERF_DIR or current working directory)